-Sturgeon Public School Division’s Off-Campus Education programs follow the Alberta Education Program of Studies and offer experiential learning that integrates planned learning with on-the-job work experiences.
+Sturgeon Public Schools’s Off-Campus Education programs follow the Alberta Education Program of Studies and offer experiential learning that integrates planned learning with on-the-job work experiences.
 High school students gain practical experience as they apply and expand their knowledge, skills and attitudes through educational experiences in community-based work or volunteer sites.

 Off-Campus Education is offered through a number of different programs including Work Experience, Registered Apprenticeship Program, RCMP Youth Academy, Sturgeon County Firefighters and Emergency Services and Green Certificate Agricultural Training.